 In recognition of her and Linamar’s support and focus on international growth Hasenfratz has received 2 international honours.
 The French Government honoured Hasenfratz in June of 2015 with the Chevalier dans l’Ordre National de la Légion d’Honneur, one of the highest honours bestowed upon a non-civilian in France.
 In October 2016 Hasenfratz was honoured by the Hungarian government and was awarded the Knight’s Cross of the Order of Merit of Hungary.

 Hasenfratz was recognized for her contributions to Canadian business through an Honourary Degree from Ryerson University in Toronto in 2003, an Honourary Degree from Wilfrid Laurier University in Waterloo in 2011 as well as the Outstanding Leader Award from the same institution in 2007.
 She also holds an Honourary Degree from Fanshawe College in 2016.
 In the spring of 2014 The Asper School of Business at the University of Winnipeg honoured Hasenfratz with the International Distinguished Entrepreneur Award (IDEA) which is to honour a business leader who has achieved outstanding entrepreneurial success and has made and exemplary contribution to economic life.
 In the fall of 2014, Linda Hasenfratz was awarded the Ontario Ernst & Young Entrepreneur of the Year Award – Manufacturing and the overall Ontario Entrepreneur of the Year Award.
 Hasenfratz was also extremely honoured to be awarded the National Ernst & Young Entrepreneur of the Year Award for Canada at a gala in late November and to represent Canada at the World Entrepreneur of the World Conference in Monaco in June 2015.
 In May of 2016 Linda Hasenfratz, along with her father Frank Hasenfratz, was inducted into the Canadian Business Hall of Fame.
 Hasenfratz was awarded the Distinguished Entrepreneur of the Year Award from the University of Victoria in September 2016.
 In October of 2016 Linda Hasenfratz was awarded the Fraser Institute Founders Award along with Linamar’s President & COO Jim Jarrell.
 In September 2016 Linda Hasenfratz was named to Fortunes 50 Most Powerful Women International list.
 The Ivey Business School at the University of Western Ontario honoured Hasenfratz in October 2017 with their Ivey Business Leader Award.
 In 2018 Hasenfratz was named Canada’s Outstanding CEO of the Year and was named to the Order of Canada.
-Most recently she was installed as University of Western Ontario’s 23rd Chancellor.
+In October 2019 she was installed as University of Western Ontario’s 23rd Chancellor.